-- File / New \rightarrow Solution... - WComp.NET / Wcomp Bean Solution.
+- File / New → Solution... - WComp.NET / Wcomp Bean Solution.

-Choose a name and path for your solution.
-Then add a new file to it (using the Projects tab):
+Choose a name and path for your solution, then add a new file to it (using the Projects tab):

-- Right click on the project in the solution, and select Add \rightarrow New Item... - WComp.NET / C# Bean: creates a new file "Bean1.cs" or any name you chose, - Update the "Beans" reference in the project, pointing it to the Beans.dll located in the AddIn installation directory, in SharpDevelop's files.
+- Right click on the project in the solution, and select Add → New Item... - WComp.NET / C# Bean: creates a new file "Bean1.cs" or any name you chose, - Update the "Beans" reference in the project, pointing it to the Beans.dll located in the AddIn installation directory, in SharpDevelop's files.
 You can now compile the bean template.

 We will make a component that adds two integers.
-This component will have two methods: intVal and intAdd which allow you to specify an initial value and a second to add a new value.
-The last component emits an event which is the sum of both.
+This component will have two methods in entries: intVal and intAdd which allow you to specify an initial value and a second to add a new value.
+This component will emit an event which is the sum of both.
 We call this component AddInt.

-Write the code, compile it and copy the created library to the component repository, located where you installed SharpDevelop, usually C:\Program Files (x86)\SharpDevelop\3.X\Beans.
-Reload the beans repository.
-The new component is now available in the specified category.
-The default category is "Beans: Basic".
+Write the code, compile it and copy the created library to the component repository, located where you installed SharpDevelop, usually C:\Program Files\SharpDevelop\2.2\Beans.
+Reload beans repository.
+Your new component is now available in the specificed category, the default being "Beans: Basic".

-Exercice : Make an assembly to test your component with two textboxes, using components named "StringToInt" and "ValueFormatter".
+Make an assembly to test your component with two textboxes, using components named "StringToInt" and "ValueFormatter".
 Display the result in a label.